OfFalse/ae-top-trumps/README.md

 ## Project Stakeholders

-As this is a solo endeavour, I will oversee the product, including the vision and scope definition, delivery, ensuring adherence to timelines, activity tracking on a KanBan board, and development tasks, including all build, testing, and deployment activities related to this product.
+This is a solo endeavour, meaning I will be solely responsible for guiding and managing every aspect of the product development process.
+This includes defining the overall vision and scope to ensure that the project aligns with the intended goals and requirements.
+I will oversee the delivery timeline, making sure that milestones are met and that the project stays on schedule.
+Additionally, I will track activities using a KanBan board to maintain transparency and organization of tasks.
+The development tasks I will handle encompass all stages from initial build to testing and final deployment, ensuring that the product is developed, tested thoroughly, and deployed successfully.

 ## Project Risks